HerdingSmallSweden

 Frequently Asked Questions

-Is the Swedish Vallhund a good apartment dog?
+Is the Swedish Vallhund a corgi?

 Does the Swedish Vallhund bark a lot?